awsdocs/aws-doc-sdk-examples/javav2/example_code/dynamodb/Readme.md

 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 ## Code examples
-*Each section contain a list of the relevent type of code examples available for the service.* **<-- Delete this sentence from template**

 ### Single action